Fact-Augmented Lookahead Planning for LLM Agents: Extended Related Work

 \paragraph{LLM-Based Planning and World Models} Several approaches have explored using LLMs for planning.
 Some use LLMs to score or propose actions within classical search algorithms like Monte-Carlo Tree Search (MCTS) \citep{hao2023reasoning, kagaya2024rap, liu2024reasonfutureactnow}.
 For instance, Retrieval-Augmented Planning (RAP) \citep{kagaya2024rap, pouplin2024retrieval} retrieves full past trajectories to inform MCTS, often requiring environment interaction for tree expansion.
 Other works like \citep{chae2024web} use LLMs to build explicit, but often one-step, world models that predict state transitions or webpage changes. \citep{xie2023translating} use LLMs to translate natural language goals into formal planning problems.
+A related but orthogonal direction uses LLMs to design or refine the simulator itself rather than to serve as the online planner: G-Sim combines LLM-guided structural design with empirical calibration for general-purpose simulators \citep{holt2025g}, while D3 uses LLMs to iteratively propose, evaluate, and refine interpretable dynamical-system models from data \citep{holt2024data}.
 Our approach differs by using the LLM itself as a latent world model for multi-step simulation during lookahead, conditioned on dynamically extracted atomic facts, rather than just retrieving raw trajectories or learning a separate explicit model.
 The idea of an LLM as a ``simulator'' has been explored, e.g., for few-shot generation \citep{prystawski2023think}, but its integration with online fact-based learning for improved planning is a novel aspect of our work.

-A complementary research direction investigates using LLMs not just as simulators, but as architects for designing them.
-Frameworks such as G-Sim use an LLM's reasoning to propose a simulator's causal structure, which is then calibrated with empirical data \citep{holt2025gsim}.
-This methodology of using LLMs for automated model discovery has been effectively applied to discover interpretable models of dynamical systems in fields such as pharmacology \citep{holt2024datadriven} and to create hybrid digital twins by having LLMs propose and optimize composite mechanistic and neural models \citep{holt2024automatically}.
-This contrasts with our work, where the LLM functions directly as the simulation engine, grounded by distilled facts from experience rather than by designing a separate model structure.
-The idea that LLMs can intrinsically model dynamical systems has also been explored, showing they can learn and extrapolate governing physical principles purely from in-context time series data \citep{liu2024llms}.